CSM-CGEM/cgem-simpeg-examples/README.md

 ## Repository Structure

 Each folder is a separate geophysical method, and the Jupyter notebooks inside those folders include examples on using SimPEG for that method.
 Each notebook (should be) well documented and serve as both a basic tutorial and as an example for the use case.
 The notebooks can be run in the usual way using the [Jupyter](https://jupyter.org/) project.

+Other utilities that are useful for dealing with fileIO or

 ## Licensing